Coburg Drive-In: 1965 to 1984

+1986 to present

-In 1986, the site reopened as a joint venture with Village Cinemas, and a second screen was added.
-This was the beginning of an unusual situation in which, because of its obscure and unprofitable location, the Coburg Drive-In remained open where all others of its kind in the area had closed.
-This meant domination of the market as drive-ins accumulated a retro cult following and became fashionable again.
+In 1986, Hoyts reopened the site as a joint venture with Village Cinemas, and a second screen was added in 1987.
+From this period, despite its obscure and unprofitable location, the Coburg Drive-In remained open where all others of its kind in the area had closed; and it dominated the market as drive-ins accumulated a retro cult following and again became fashionable.

 On 3 May 1987, a film entitled Automania at the Drive-In was screened as part of the Automania series of car-themed events around the city conceived by artists Ted Hopkins and Sue McCauley.
 The film was a custom 75-minute compilation of car chase scenes from various films, including Mad Max and The Terminator.
 This was followed by a live reading of Gerald Murnane's novel Landscape with Landscape, set to an experimental film by Peter Lyssiotis called Lonesome Trees that consisted of photos of trees in bleak urban settings.
 The 900-strong audience of local car enthusiasts reacted with violent disapproval, threatening to invade the projection room and leading to a near-riot.
 Order was restored with the Whoopi Goldberg film Burglar.

 Since at least 1988, the site has been utilised on Sundays for the Coburg Trash and Treasure Market.

 A third screen was installed in 1995.

-The Coburg-Drive In was heritage-listed by the National Trust in 2007.
-The Trust noted in the site's Statement of Significance that the cinema had ironically survived only because of its poor location and access, which made the land unattractive to developers.
-They also stated that: